Fun Summer Trivia All About June

 B. Run faster than a locomotive — While Superman would eventually exhibit all those powers and more, he was relatively weak in 1938.
 In his first appearances, he was strong, fast, and largely bulletproof, and he could leap 1/8th of a mile, but that was about it.

 15. June 4, 2023, is National Cheese Day.
-While macaroni and cheese the most popular cheese dish in the U.S., you won’t find any made with the world’s “deadliest cheese.”
+While macaroni and cheese is the most popular cheese dish in the U.S., you won’t find any made with the world’s “deadliest cheese.”
 Casu marzu is outlawed in nearly every country in the world, including its native Italy.
 Skin-crawlingly enough, it’s illegal because the cheese is infested with…what?

 A. Ebola